Quantitative measure equivalence between amenable groups: Unstable properties under exponential couplings

 It is well known that the second group is finitely presented, while the first one is not by a result of Baumslag \cite{baumslagWreathProductsFinitely1961}.
 In particular these groups are not quasi-isometric.

 We will consider actions of these two groups on the standard Borel space $X=\prod_{\Z}\Z/k\Z$ equipped with the measure $\mu$ defined as the infinite product of the normalized counting measure.
-The action of the lamplighter group $\Z/k\Z\wr\Z$ is the standard one, that is
+The action of $\Z/k\Z\wr\Z$ is the standard one, that is